cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n/index.md

 ::: tip

-palera1n only supports A11 and earlier devices running iOS 15.0 - 15.7.1
+palera1n only supports A11 and earlier devices running iOS 15.0 and later

 :::